cgshep/little-schemer/README.md

 * The Little and Seasoned Schemer Commandments (below)
 * [Supporting literature](/literature/)
   * "Applications of Continuations" – Daniel P. Friedman
+  * "A Tutorial Introduction to the Lambda Calculus" – Raul Rojas

 ## The Little Schemer Commandments